Benjmhart/clipqueue/planning.md

 7. refactor JS stack to purescript

 8. does it look in current folder or does it always use the project folder queue.txt file?

+- move data store to a database? (postgres, redis)?